-The coal waste and coal fired power plants' ashes disposal in the environmentally acceptable way is a very important problem.
-These wastes have polluting potential due to content of leachable components which can migrate to adulfers effecting deterioration of groundwater.
-The paper discusses different types of coal wastes and methods of their examination from the viewpoint of disposal.
+The mining and minerals treatment waste disposal in the environmentally acceptable way is a very important problem.
+These wastes have polluting potential due to content of leachable components which can migrate to aquifers effecting deterioration of groundwater.
+The paper takes as an example different types of coal wastes and methods of their examination from the viewpoint of disposal.
 The different types of disposal sites have been presented and their relations to protected aquifers discussed.
 Recommendations for planning and design of safe disposals have been proposed, as well as planning of groundwater monitoring around disposals sites.
-An example design of huge disposal (20 mill, m3 of capacity) with full groundwater protection has been presented at the end.
+An example design of huge disposal (20 mill. m3 of capacity) with full groundwater protection has been presented at the end.